mok0/blog/content/posts/2024-06-14-push-existing-gitrepo-to-github.md

 $ git push origin main
 ```

-if `main` is the branch you wish to push.
+iff `main` is the branch you wish to push.
 You can also use `git push --all` to push all branches.